Some Kind of Bliss: Chart performance

-The song entered at twenty-seven on the Australian Singles Chart and fell to thirty-nine the following week.
-"Some Kind of Bliss" stayed in the chart for six weeks, and resulted as her lowest-charting lead single from an album until her single "Into the Blue" from Kiss Me Once (2014) peaked at forty-six.
+The song entered at number 27 on the Australian Singles Chart and fell to number 39 the following week.
+"Some Kind of Bliss" stayed in the chart for six weeks, and resulted as her lowest-charting lead single from an album until her single "Into the Blue" from Kiss Me Once (2014) peaked at number 46.
 The song entered and peaked at number 46 on the New Zealand Singles Chart for a sole week, her lowest charting single after her 1988 single "It's No Secret".
-In the United Kingdom, "Some Kind of Bliss" entered at number 22 on 20 September 1997, which broke Minogue's consecutive top twenty hits and became her lowest solo single until "Better than Today" from Aphrodite (2010) at thirty-two on 20 November 2010.
+In the United Kingdom, "Some Kind of Bliss" entered at number 22 on 20 September 1997, which broke Minogue's consecutive top twenty hits and became her lowest solo single until "The One" from X (2007) at number 36 on 9 August 2008.

 Promotion

 Music video

 The music video was directed by David Mould and was shot in the Desert of Tabernas in Spain.
 The music video features Dexter Fletcher as Minogue's lover.
 The video is set in non-linear structure, as it opens with Minogue and Fletcher in a blue Pontiac Firebird at a gas station, with Minogue staring inside the gas station while Fletcher sits in the car after being released from jail.
 Several scenes feature Minogue and Fletcher in different outfits in different areas, driving and running around a hotel.
 There are scenes with Minogue and Fletcher fighting, being happy, and playing around in their hotel room.

 During the bridge sequence, Minogue and Fletcher park in front of a shop, and Minogue seductively tries to distract the cashier outside by staring and posing at him, while Fletcher tries to steal money from the till.
 In the last scenes, Minogue is in another outfit trying to walk out of an alley with a bag of money, but sees a police car driving towards her and tries to walk off.
 Fletcher is caught by police and is escorted into the police car while yelling at Minogue.
 Minogue, who see the alteration, drives off with the money and looks back at Fletcher while driving down the street.

 Robbie Daw from Idolator listed the video at eight on their Kylie Minogue's Sexiest Videos.
 Daw said "There's something so casually sexy about this Bonnie and Clyde-themed video.
 Kylie spends a lot of time wearing skimpy denim dresses while dealing with the fallout from her criminal love interest."
 The public had voted in which Minogue's video was the sexiest.
 Conversely, "Some Kind of Bliss" was put in last place with 1% of the votes (15 votes).
 The music video was featured on the first CD single of her November 1997 single "Did It Again", and was included on her video compilations: The Kylie Tapes 94–98 (1998), Greatest Hits 87–99 (2003) and Artist Collection (2004).